 - Liability Loss Exposures.
-Liability loss exposures stem from accidents, whether intentional or accidental or civil or criminal.
+Liability loss exposures stem from accidents, whether intentional or accidental, or civil or criminal.
 General liability insurance, E. & O. insurance, professional liability insurance, employee practices liability insurance, directors liability insurance, and automobile liability insurance are the most common types of liability loss exposures business insurance.

 - People Loss Exposures.
-Human or personnel loss exposures, or people loss exposures, arise from injuries (or death) to employees, third parties or volunteers.
+Human or personnel loss exposures, or people loss exposures, arise from injuries (or death) to employees, third parties, or volunteers.
 People loss exposures include the possibility of a loss to a small business from a disability, injury, resignation, death, or retirement of employees.
 Disability insurance, workers compensation insurance, medical insurance, long-term care insurance, prescription drug plans, and Medicare supplemental insurance are just a few of the most common types of people loss exposures business insurance policies available.

 - Property Loss Exposures.
 Property loss exposures are perhaps the easiest to understand due to the tangible nature of many of the claims.
-For example, property loss exposures claims may arise from losses to your building, automobile, inventory, tools and equipment and furniture.
-For example, if a fire destroys your office building, it is called a property loss exposure.
+For example, property loss exposures claims may arise from losses to your building, automobile, inventory, tools and equipment, and furniture.
+For instance, if a fire destroys your office building, it is called a property loss exposure.
 Property loss exposures can also extend to intellectual property and your small business’s accounts receivables and accounts payable.
 There are a number of property loss exposure insurance policies, including automobile insurance, business property insurance, fire insurance, contractor’s tools and equipment, inland marine insurance, and intellectual property policies, to name just a few.